-LANI D USE & COMMUNITY CHA RACTER ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority LU-5.1 Adopt a Residential Property Maintenance Code Medium Policy / \$ Intermediate TC Completed N/A Accomplished (see LU-3.3).
-Has to be monito aware of the Code and it is at times inconsistent • at all in Town unde rstand the Code.
-Mai າy property own ers are not RECOMMENDATIONS: Applying the code to it could be gradually enforced each year until it be lditional elemen its of the code LU-5.2 Implement a Rental Property Registration and Inspection Program d Low Policy / \$ Long Ongoing TC Some Progres ss Medium This would require enactment of a new Town inspections.
-However, Town action usually is trig RECOMMENDATIONS: For the safety of resid ents, this ordinance e should be take en more seriously a and enforced.
+LAN[D USE & COMMUNITY CHA RACTER ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority LU-5.1 Adopt a Residential Property Maintenance Code Medium Policy / \$ Intermediate TC Completed N/A Accomplished (see LU-3.3).
+Has to be monito aware of the Code and it is at times inconsistent . • at all in Town unde rstand the Code.
+Mar ny property owr ners are not RECOMMENDATIONS: Applying the code to it could be gradually enforced each year until it be lditional elemer nts of the code LU-5.2 Implement a Rental Property Registration and Inspection Program d Low Policy / \$ Long Ongoing TC Some Progre ss Medium This would require enactment of a new Town ordinance.
+The International Property Maintenance Code does contain codes for regular rental inspections.
+However, Town action usually is triggered only by complaints filed by rental occupant.
+Otherwise, interior inspections are rarely conducted.
+RECOMMENDATIONS: For the safety of resid ents, this ordinance e should be take en more seriously a and enforced.
 LU-5.3 Maintain On-Street Parking Limits in Neighborhoods High Policy Short Ongoing TC, PKC Completed N/A Residential-only parking permits in neighbor University functions helps communicate resident streets closest to campus - an issue affecting res tial-only spaces.
-Th · · 0 0 RECOMMENDATIONS: Keep monitoring enfo rcement through re esident complai nts.
+Th 0 0 RECOMMENDATIONS: Keep monitoring enfo rcement through re esident complai nts.
 LU-5.4 Improve the Appearance and Safety of Alleys Low Policy Long TC, PWC Completed N/A The alleys have been payed and aesthetically , are much improve ed.
 Residents ha ive expressed that they feel safer.
 There e remain issues to address with